methods/rate

 DEFAULT_EXPONENTIAL_DECAY_FACTOR

-Per-iteration exponential decay factor; values just below 1 create gentle decay.
+Per-iteration exponential decay multiplier; values just below 1 create gentle geometric decay over many training steps.

 DEFAULT_INITIAL_PERIOD

-Initial period length for cosine-with-restarts before growth is applied.
+Initial period length in iterations for cosine schedules with warm restarts before the period growth multiplier is applied.

 DEFAULT_INVERSE_DECAY_FACTOR